wearefuturegov/nesta-skills/content/roles/02-catalyst.md

   - text: Future Acumen
     brand: learning
 strengths:
   - text: Often have bold visions for improvement, and have the courage to challenge the status quo
   - text: Are not put off by failures, and will persevere
   - text: Can often excite and mobalise other people
 weaknesses:
   - text: Can at times be impatient and restless, wanting to see change happen quickly without taking the time to establish relationships
 attitudes:
   - text: Action Orientated
   - text: Courageous
   - text: Imaginative
   - text: Resilient
+attitudesMapping:
+  - 1
+  - 2
+  - 3
+  - 5
+  - 6
+  - 7
+  - 8
 skillsMapping:
   - 11
   - 12